groxaxo/chatterbox-vllm2/README.md

 **Tip:** When using OpenAI preset voices, the language is automatically detected from your input text, or you can explicitly specify it via the `language_id` parameter in API calls.

+> **New in this build:** The API now scores each streaming chunk using script ranges, accent characters, and stopwords before handing text to the speech model.
+That means Open WebUI can keep sending short Spanish (or any other language) snippets while the voice stays on `alloy`—the backend will pin the right `language_id` automatically unless you override it.

 ---

 **Note**: This is a community project and is not officially affiliated with Resemble AI or any corporate entity.